Stand on corners dressed as frankfurters or work as singing servers at a rock-and-roll joint.

 I hated babysitting with such a passion, that it’s a wonder I have children of my own.

-I made sure to join every and all activities and clubs to avoid the whole I am too young to get a work permit scenario until I could apply for my first job that had nothing to do with wiping noses and butts.
+I joined every and all activities and clubs to avoid the whole I am too young to get a work permit scenario until I could apply for my first job that had nothing to do with wiping noses and butts.

 SIGN ME UP!

-The two or three babysitting jobs I did get I can tell you were not pretty:
+The two or three babysitting jobs I got I can tell you were not pretty:

 Little girl showing me her grandma’s fake booby in a drawer, my brother and his friends scaring the shit out of me by banging on the patio door at 10 at night, me forgetting to feed lunch to a little boy and me asking him continually WHY WON’T YOU STOP CRYING??